sspbft/BFTList/README.md

 curl https://bootstrap.pypa.io/get-pip.py | python3
 ```

-Now you can simple run `python main.py` and the server can be found on [localhost:5000](http://localhost:5000)!
+Now you can simple run `./start.sh` and the server can be found on [localhost:5000](http://localhost:5000)!
+To kill the application, enter `CTRL + Z`.

+### Linting
-The code base is linted using [pep8](https://pypi.org/project/pep8/), so make sure to lint the code using this tool before pushing any code.
+The code base is linted using [flake8](https://pypi.org/project/flake8/) with [pydocstyle](https://github.com/PyCQA/pydocstyle), so make sure to lint the code by running `flake8` before pushing any code.

+### Testing
+[pytest](https://docs.pytest.org/en/latest/contents.html) is setup so add appropriate unit tests and make sure that all tests pass by running `PYTHONPATH=. pytest` before pushing any code.

+### Travis integration
+Both linting and testing is setup to be run for all Pull Requests and on each push to master by Travis.